For the Openhearted (& Frugal) Traveler

 You aren’t made of money and small budget / high experience is your ideal travel plan.

 You have respect for the people and places you visit.

 This guide is written for you.

 Aloha!
 Maui is called The Valley Isle and it’s verdant beauty and relaxed atmosphere make it a wonderful place for both respite and adventure.
 Maui has plenty of beach, jungle and volcanoes so be ready to spend most of your time outside.
 People are generally, warm and friendly – we live in paradise after all and community is at the center of life on the islands.
 If you are invited by a local to their home or an event, consider this a great compliment and go!
-Embrace aloha and you will enjoy your stay for sure.
+Embrace aloha (love/connection) and you will enjoy your stay for sure.

 If you are used to low prices you could be in for some sticker shock.
 This guide is for those who spend money on their travels but don’t go crazy with over-priced tourist stuff.
 That said, the islands thrive on tourist dollars so plan on being a good consumer and dropping some scrill for good stuff on your visit.
 Tip well and feel good about your local purchases.

 There is a Costco right by the airport so if you have a condo stop there for the basics.
 They also have beach gear, aloha shirts and souvenirs year round.
 Fill up your rental car there too, gas prices are much higher than the mainland and Costco gas prices are generally 50 cents to a dollar per gallon cheaper than most gas stations.